AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 You can verify this by running ```az dt --help``` at any time to see a list of the top-level Azure Digital Twins commands that are available.

-# Configure the sample project
+## 1.2.
+Configure the ADT sample project

 Next, set up a sample client application that will interact with your Azure Digital Twins instance.